News Stories

 In an unassuming blue trailer just a few miles north of the heart of the District of Columbia, work is underway to improve the drinking water that serves more than 1 million people in and around the nation’s capital.

-• Washington Aqueduct pilot study seeks drinking water advancements for nation’s capital
+• Pilot study seeks drinking water advancements for nation’s capital

 In an unassuming blue trailer just a few miles north of the heart of the District of Columbia, work is underway to improve the drinking water that serves more than 1 million people in and around the nation’s capital.